deadblue/sql2func/README.md

 # sql2func

-Execute SQL as a function, and convert result to object.
+Run SQL as a function!

 ## Example